Understanding your house and contents premiums

 We use risk-based pricing for house and contents cover

-Because the chance of your home being damaged by a natural disaster, like an earthquake, is different depending on where you live, we consider the risk of this happening at your specific address when we calculate both house and contents insurance premiums.
+Because the chance of your home being damaged by a natural disaster, like a flood and earthquake, is different depending on where you live, we consider the risk of this happening at your specific address when we calculate both house and contents insurance premiums.
 We call this risk-based pricing.

 If you live in an area with a greater risk of damage from a natural disaster, you’ll pay more than if you live in a lower-risk area.
 If you live in a low-risk area, you won’t be subsidising the cost for people in higher-risk areas.